-During detail design, FCR will consult with the utility owners and complete locates to identify any utility conflicts.
+During detail design, the Developer will consult with the utility owners and complete locates to identify any utility conflicts.
 Subsurface Utility Engineering (SUE) investigations may be required to confirm the location of utilities within the proposed GO Station footprint.
 Contingency plans will be developed in consultation with the utility owners to address accidental damage to underground and overhead utilities during construction.

-5.1.4 Property
+5.2.4 Property

-Portions of property for the proposed Park Lawn GO Station will be required from a number of landowners adjacent to the Lakeshore West rail corridor including: The City of Toronto; the TRCA; and South Beach Condos and Lofts (Figure 5-1).
-Temporary use of adjacent lands may be required for construction purposes (e.g., access, establishment of equipment storage/staging/laydown areas, stockpiling of materials, etc.) through the use of construction easements or temporary limited interests (TLIs).
+Portions of property for the proposed Park Lawn GO Station will be required from two landowners adjacent to the Lakeshore West rail corridor including: The City of Toronto and South Beach Condos and Lofts (Figure 5-1).
+Temporary use of adjacent lands may be required for construction purposes (e.g., access, establishment of equipment storage/staging/laydown areas, stockpiling of materials, etc.) through the use of construction easements or TLIs.

 Minimal effects on property use are anticipated as the majority of property required is currently vacant.

-TRCA has identified hazard lands north of the rail corridor, and west of Park Lawn Road, associated with Mimico Creek crossing that will be addressed.
-Lands to the immediate north of the proposed Park Lawn GO Station and east of Park Lawn Road are designated as Natural Area in the OP and fall under OP Policy 2.3.2 Toronto's Green Space System and Waterfront.
+TRCA has identified hazard lands north of the rail corridor, and west of Park Lawn Road, associated with Mimico Creek that will be addressed.
+Lands to the immediate north of the proposed Park Lawn GO Station and east of Park Lawn Road are designated as Natural Area in the Official Plan and fall under Official Plan Policy 2.3.2 Toronto's Green Space System and Waterfront.
 Exact property requirements will be confirmed during detail design.